dbk91/webpack.js.org/content/guides/code-splitting-async.md

 ### Error callback

-Since webpack 2.4.0, an error callback can be as third argument to `require.ensure()`.
+Since webpack 2.4.0, an error callback can be a third argument to `require.ensure()`.
 This allows to address errors which occur when dynamically loading the chunk:

 ```javascript
 require.ensure([], function(require) {